Dance Central 3: Gameplay

 The game also has a new Live Challenge feature.
 In this mode, players can compete to beat scores set by other players connected to Xbox Live.

 Additionally, the game features a new level system.
 Points are given based on number of Stars earned in a song.
 Players can also earn bonus points by playing harder songs and routines, playing new songs, passing gold moves, passing 100% of the routine's moves, and completing story milestones.
-Leveling up rewards the player with unlockables, specifically new outfits and new characters.
+Leveling up rewards the player with unlockables, specifically outfits and new characters.